-The human presence dates back to the Paleolithic and runs along all subsequent eras, prehistoric and historic.
+Sardinia has a complex history, divided into various periods and characterized by original characters.
+The human presence dates back to the Paleolithic and unfolds along all the following eras, prehistoric and historical.

-Cavalcata Sarda is the great Feast of Spring in Sardinia.
-In the past, to welcome distinguished guests solemnly, were organized parades of men and women on horseback, dressed in their best costumes and most colorful.
-A living museum of island folklore, but also a feast constantly animated by happiness, singing and dancing.
+Cavalcata Sarda is the great spring festival in Sardinia.
+In the past, to solemnly welcome illustrious guests, processions of men and women on horseback were organized, dressed in their most beautiful and most colorful costumes.
+A living museum of island folklore, but also a party continuously animated by joy, songs and dances.